mfrachet/cypress-audit/README.md

 ### In your code

-After completing the [Installation](#installation) section, you can now use the `cy.audit` command inside your tests.
+After completing the [Installation](#installation) section, you are now able to use the `cy.audit` command inside your tests.

 ```javascript
 it("should verify the lighthouse scores", function() {